mark-lester/cardano/README.md

 OVESMY
 BONES
 ``````
-In the example I included -p 6 on the command line so you can see that grud.
+In the example I included -p 6 on the command line so you can see that grid.
 So as you see grid 6 has our inverted Veres T also, as well as our surgical scar of TTT, though the inverted T is at the bottom of our cramped vertical grid, starting at coordinate 2,18 (the origin is top left, X across and Y down)

 For the Sonnets dedication we can find out that actually 5 grids have got the TTT.
 With so many Ts that's unsurprising IMO.
 ```
 cardano -c sonnets.object -r ttt.def -s ttt.list -m null.list -p 19 ttt.list -v null.list